MoonPoet/xaprb-src/content/blog/you-guys.md

 I cannot say it better than that.
 When we pretend the default male gender is "neutral" and then do some easy experiments, its ostensible neutrality is obviously false---a proof by contradiction that it's not neutral.
-We live in a sexist culture and we have to be anti-sexist, not neutral, or we're reinforcing its biases.
+We live in a sexist culture and we have to be anti-sexist, not neutral, or we're reinforcing structural/cultural biases.

 ### Guys Isn't Inclusive, Especially When Men Say It